PeterJCLaw/srobo-external-auth/README.md

  * Copy your public key into `server/etc/keys/`.
  * Further instructions are in `config.default.php`.
 * Make your client use the matching private key, and set the url to the server.
+* Make the server's sessions folder writable by PHP

 ## Example Client
 There is an example client under `example/`, which demonstrates how the SSOClient class can be used.